New push to invest in Vermont's electric car goals

 Our Cat Viglienzoni found out what needs to be done to change that.

-The 50-page report from the Public Utility Commission sets a number of goals.
 But no one is sure how much it will cost to reach those goals.

 Electric car drivers are quick to point out the savings on fuel.

 "Driving from West Topsham down to Montpelier-- you need to save gas.
 I had a Tahoe and it was sucking up the gas and I need to save money," said Tom Vivian of West Topsham.

 But the promise of paying less for gasoline has still not been enough to get Vermont to make the switch.
 If you look around, you will see mostly gasoline-powered cars.
 When I asked drivers what the hang-up was, it came down to mostly one thing: the money.